-So many great nicknames not only fit their owner, but would be cool no matter who they were describing.
+So many great nicknames not only fit their owner, but they would be cool no matter who they were describing.
 From Ed “Too Tall” Jones to Dave “Deacon” Jones to Jack Tatum as “The Assassin,” some of the greatest players live up to their names, and these are the 20 greatest nicknames in the history of the National Football League:

 Due to his blonde hair and tendency to throw the ball deep down the field, Pittsburgh Steelers quarterback Terry Bradshaw is still known as the Blonde Bomber.
 It is simple, but it stands out for sure.

 One of my favorite players to watch growing up, Mike Alstott earned his nickname as the A-Train.
 As a human train running through defenses, Alstott was one of the best fullbacks with the ball in his hands during his NFL career with the Tampa Bay Buccaneers.

 He not only ran through defenders, but also jumped over them into the end zone for touchdowns.
 His low center of gravity made him extremely difficult to knock to the ground, running through tackles like a runaway train.

 The name itself isn’t actually that cool, but what it means makes it a must-have addition to this list.
 The fact that Devin Hester could change a game with a kick or punt return anytime, even as a rookie, is why this name makes complete sense and is one of the top player nicknames of all time.

 A place NFL receivers did not want to be was on Revis Island.
 After locking down wideouts, Darrelle Revis was given the moniker because you might as well be all alone on an island when he was covering you.